How do I apply for admission to the undergraduate program in Communication Sciences and Disorders at Radford University?

 How do I apply for admission to the graduate program in Communication Sciences and Disorders at Radford University?

+All applications are now submitted and processed through CSDCAS.
 Prospective graduate students should complete procedures for graduate student admission through the College of Graduate and Professional Studies.
 Note that COSD applicants are required to

 - Have a minimum grade point average of 3.0 overall, and 3.0 in all major core courses.